-However, if you pick an experienced attorney from a reputable law firm, they will have the experience, precedent knowledge, and persuasive skills needed to turn some self-evident injuries into evidence that speaks for itself.
+However, if you pick an experienced attorney from a reputable law firm, they will have the experience, precedent knowledge, and persuasive skills needed to turn self-evident injuries into evidence that speaks for itself.

-For example, if you have suffered a broken back, severe scalding, or even lost a limb as a result of your accident, a good lawyer will be able to attempt to use persuasion to turn this into evidence of pain and suffering.
+For example, if you have suffered a broken back, severe scalding, or even lost a limb as a result of your accident, a good lawyer will be able to use persuasion to turn this into evidence of pain and suffering.

 Witness Statements for Pain and Suffering